 After extensive travels in Europe, northern, western and central Africa and the South Pacific, the young Duhamel settles in New Zealand in 1987 and become a citizen in 1992.
-He now lives and works on Waiheke Island near Auckland from where he has spent the last 10 years establishing a bronze sculpture practice and a network of art galleries representing his work in New Zealand, in Australia and in Europe.
+He now shares his time between Canberra, Australia and Waiheke Island near Auckland from where he has spent the last 10 years establishing a bronze sculpture practice and a network of art galleries representing his work in New Zealand, in Australia and in Europe.

 He teaches practical creative workshops, publishes a number of popular art manuals, offers pencil drawings and life casting services on commission and runs a life drawing class.

 He has been a student of David Reid (bronze casting) and Chrystèle Legardinier (etching on copper plate)

 He has worked on contract for the studio of American sculptor Jeff Koons, NYC

 He is the director of [ s p a c e ] contemporary art gallery on Waiheke Island (spaceartgallery.co.nz)